small reef fish, octopuses, shrimps, crabs, lobsters, and sea urchins

 Moray eels do not seem to be threatened but since they are shallow water fish, pollution and habitat degradation can affect them.

-After California moray eels spawn, the eggs hatch into larvae may drift in the currents for up to 12 months before settling to the bottom and taking the adult form.
+After California moray eels spawn, the eggs hatch into larvae that may drift in the currents for up to 12 months before settling to the bottom and taking the adult form.
 Juveniles live in tidal pools and adults live in deeper water.
 Moray eels live for about 30 years.

 It is thought that the California morays off southern California do not reproduce—possibly because the water is too cold.
 Eels living here hatch off Baja California and drift north as larvae.